EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 initialized with a list of the satellite state data files (satellites between which contacts needs to be calculated), a :code:`opaque_atmos_height_km` parameter and the directory in which the results are to be written.

 Two seperate data files are produced for each satellite pair.
-One of the data files containes information of the contacts at each propagation time step, while the other data file contains the contact intervals.
+One of the data files contains information of the contacts at each propagation time step, while the other data file contains the contact intervals.
 The pair of satellites is indicated in the name of the file, where it is presumed that the name of the satellite is same as the name of the directory in which the corresponding state data file is present.
 For example if we have
 */sat12/state*, */sat32/state* as the input state files, the name of the resulting output files are *sat12_sat32_detailed* and *sat12_sat32_concise*.